-Confirmation Statement for dormant company is compulsory for company registered with Companies House in the United Kingdom.
+Confirmation Statement for a dormant company is compulsory for a company registered with Companies House in the United Kingdom.

-Your company is classified as a dormant company under the Companies Act 2006 if there is no significant transactions during the financial period.
+Your company is classified as a dormant company under the Companies Act 2006 if there are no significant transactions during the financial period.

 You have 14 days to deliver your Confirmation Statement for your dormant.
 Both your confirmation statement date and filing due date are prominently published on Companies House website.